Best doctor for urinary tract infection in Hyderabad | Urinary tract infection treatment |Dr Rajeshwari Reddy

 Never ignore mild symptoms considering them to be less serious because mild infection too can become serious at times.
 In some cases, there are no prominent symptoms, but infection is severe.
-Sometimes, symptoms in the initial stages of infection are severe, but may go away within a few days.
-In these cases too, infection may persist and make you feel uncomfortable.
+Sometimes, symptoms in the initial stages of infection are severe but may go away within a few days.
+In these cases too, the infection may persist and make you feel uncomfortable.
 Whatever may be the case, it is always better to seek medical help as early as possible.
 During pregnancy UTIs can cause complications – therefore, pregnant women if get UTI, must seek medical help.
-UTIs associated with fever, malaise, vomiting, blood in urine, chills, body pains and fatigue may indicate severe infection.
-Therefore, if you experience any of these symptoms, you should approach your healthcare provider immediately.
+UTIs associated with fever, malaise, vomiting, blood in urine, chills, body pains, and fatigue may indicate severe infection.
+Therefore, if you experience any of these symptoms, you should approach the best doctor for urinary tract infection in Hyderabad immediately.

 How is UTI Diagnosed?

 Best doctor for urinary tract infection in Hyderabad: It is better to consult a lady doctor or a gynaecologist.
 When you see a lady doctor she will examine and evaluate your condition based on the symptoms you have, your past medical history, lifestyle, and physical examination.
 If your gynaecologist suspects that you may have UTI, then she may order urine tests (complete urine analysis and culture) to confirm the diagnosis.
 Urine analysis will help test the urine for signs of infections such as the presence of blood, pus, epithelial cells, and bacteria.
 Urine culture helps in confirming the diagnosis.

 Urinary tract infection treatment?